BluestoneInstitute/sql_training/sql_module_2.md

 * [Basic sql with sqldf in R](https://www.youtube.com/watch?v=TRGLODyf-6s) (4:35)

 ## Import
-Because sqldf uses dataframes you will likely import your data through packages like read_csv or read_tsv.
+Because sqldf uses dataframes you will likely import your data through R packages like read_csv or read_tsv.
 However, you may not always use SQL in R so it is useful to understand how to add data using SQL syntax.

-Inserting Data into a SQL Database
+### Inserting Data into a SQL Database

-Stacking Data with UNION and UNION ALL

-## Wrangle

-Frequencies
-Descriptive Statistics
-Creating Subsets of Data
-Casting Variables
-Analyze
-Communicate

-SQL is a querying language.
-It does not, by itself, have graphics or visualization capabilities.
-For this reason, output of SQL query is often “moved” to a different software package (e.g., ggplot2 in R, or Excel in order to communicate the results.
-Optional
-Coalesce
-Casting

-UNION and UNION ALL

 > library(sqldf)
 > BOD